Which costs are deductible if I buy a house in the Netherlands?

 If you own a property in the Netherlands and you use it as your main residence then you may be able to claim some tax deductions.
 These deductions can be claimed in your tax return.
 Deductible are costs related to the mortgage.

 You can also claim a provisional monthly refund.
 This has to be done every year again.
-See also our website if you need help filing the right request.

 The costs can be divided in one time only costs and annual costs.